djhmateer/djhmateer.github.io/_posts/2020-10-20-running jekyll on wsl2.md

 Here is my shot of running WSL2 and Jekyll.
 [Here are my brief notes on setting up WSL2 on Win 10](/2020/10/20/WSL2)

-TL;DR - it works really well!!
+> TL;DR - it works really well

 [Dylan Beattie's article](https://dylanbeattie.net/2020/05/19/jekyll-on-wsl2.html) and this [Medium article](https://medium.com/@hjgraca/using-wsl2-visual-studio-code-for-jekyll-blogging-on-windows-10-99489deb4650) helped me along the way.

-However I got errors like this following along with the medium article.
-I'm running
+However I got errors like this following along with the Medium article:

 ```bash
 ERROR:  Error installing zlib: